theopin/tp/docs/UserGuide.md

 #### 4.1.2.
 Deleting a cheatsheet: `/delete`<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
 From the previous subsection, we learned how to add a cheatsheet into CheatLogs.

-In this section, you can learn how to use the `/delete` function.
+In this section, you will learn how to use the `/delete` function.

-To be used after using /list, Deletes the cheatsheet at INDEX items down the list.
+To be used after using /list, this command deletes the cheatsheet at INDEX items down the list.
 The first cheatsheet has an index of 1.
 This cheatsheet will be deleted from the /data folder.

-Format 1: `/delete i/INDEX`
+Format 1: `/delete /i INDEX`

 >Format: `/delete /n CHEATSHEET_NAME /i CHEATSHEET_INDEX` <br>
 >Flag optionality: [`/n`, `/i`] (At least one)

-Deletes the matching cheatsheet from the List with name matching `CHEATSHEET_NAME` or index matching `CHEATSHEET_INDEX` whichever you included or you included both.
+This command deletes the matching cheatsheet from the List with name matching `CHEATSHEET_NAME` or index matching `CHEATSHEET_INDEX` whichever you included.
 The expected result is similar to below if a matching cheatsheet is found.

 ![image](https://i.ibb.co/jLrwh03/image.png)
-When either the name or index do not match, CheatLogs will specify the error as shown below.
+When either the name or index does not match, CheatLogs will specify the error as shown below.

 ![image](https://i.ibb.co/xHW7tLf/image.png)

-Since our program currently doesn't have any undo functionality,.
+Our program currently does not have any undo functionality.
 Once you delete a cheatsheet, it will be deleted forever, and is not recoverable.

 Examples: